andrisimonetti/SLR-ML-toolkit/README.md

 ### STAGE 2: Analysis
 - Step 0.
 In this Step you will use the following files `Main Analysis.ipynb`, `toolkit_functions.py`, `topic_stats.py` and `scopus_functions.py`, previously downloaded.
 - Step 1.
 Run the code in Phase 1 within the Notebook `Main Analysis.ipynb`.
 At the end of this step you will get 3 file outputs: `svn_words.txt`,`topic_definition.xlsx`, `Topic_Document_association.xlsx`.
 - Step 2.
 By yourself select the topics from the file output `topic_definition.xlsx` obtained in the previous step and assign them the labels.
-Then create a file excel to store the topic-label associations.
+Then create a file excel with two columns that must be named 'topic' and 'label' to store the topic-label associations.
 The file  `topic_label_example.xlsx` is an example.
 - Step 3.
 Run the code in Phase 2 within the Notebook `Main Analysis.ipynb` to create a file to store the statistics of topics.
 Follow the instrunctions in the Notebook about the input files required.